nikhil-01a/portfolio-frontend/README.md

-# Getting Started with Create React App
+# Portfolio Management System

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+**Portfolio Management System** is a cloud-based platform designed to help users create, customize, and showcase their personal portfolios or resumes.
+It offers an intuitive interface for users to build professional online identities without requiring technical skills.
+With customizable templates, drag-and-drop page builders, and integration with social media and professional networks, this platform empowers users to craft portfolios that represent their unique skills and experience.
+The system also provides advanced analytics to track portfolio performance, making it easier to manage and enhance online presence.

 ## Available Scripts

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In the project directory, you can run:

 ### `npm start`